Idea to Innovation Grants

 grant_single_labels|admissibility

-- Participating companies must typically be Canadian to be eligible.
+- Participating companies must normally be Canadian.

 grant_eligibility_criteria|who_can_apply